Tyrn/wei/the-insider-en.typ

-     Falling asleep, Bemish thought about the woman, with the black eyes and the black braid wrapped  around her head, and  about the two people  who had lost their heads over that woman - Kissur and Shavash.
+     Falling asleep, Bemish thought about the woman, with the black eyes and the black braid wrapped  around her head, and  about the two people  who had lost their heads over that woman---Kissur and Shavash.
 He also thought about Clyde Van Leyven;  he knew a  lot about this man, unlike the other actors of the  Idari's story.
 Since, Van  Leyven  was a  billionaire and the financial community  watched his each step  holding  its breath.
-Unlike Idari, Bemish knew that Van Leyven  almost died half  a year  after the Weian events - the brakes  on his air  cushioned seven-meter-long  limo failed,  the  car broke through the rail  and dived  in water from a twenty-meter-high  bridge,  the driver  drowned,  the bodyguard  broke his head on the front panel,  and Van
+Unlike Idari, Bemish knew that Van Leyven  almost died half  a year  after the Weian events---the brakes  on his air  cushioned seven-meter-long  limo failed,  the  car broke through the rail  and dived  in water from a twenty-meter-high  bridge,  the driver  drowned,  the bodyguard  broke his head on the front panel,  and Van